 This is important to note: Where other products employ powerful but harsh chemicals to whiten and brighten teeth, Carbon Coco bypasses all chemicals and is 100 percent natural.
 The brand's key ingredient is made from 100 percent organic coconut shells sourced in Bali and the Philippines, which are burnt down to a soft, flour-like fine powder.

 Staying committed to natural ingredients doesn't make the effects any less powerful.
-The Carbon Coco Activated Charcoal Toothpaste ($50) can reduce bacteria build-up by up to 90 percent, and gets right in-between the teeth to fight plaque just as you would expect any traditional toothpaste to.
+The Carbon Coco toothpaste can reduce bacteria build-up by up to 90 percent, and gets right in-between the teeth to fight plaque just as you would expect any traditional toothpaste to.